-The use of inactivated poliovirus vaccine and succeeding use of live oral poliovirus led to the establishment of the Global Polio Eradication Initiative (GPEI) in 1988, by Rotary and also coordinated with the World Health Organisation (WHO) and UNICEF had remarkably reduced the incidence of polio globally by 99%.
-This year’s theme is Stories of Progress: Past and Present, which highlights to recognize the progress made so far in the struggle of eradicating this debilitating condition and to support the efforts of each and every individual involved in the process.
+The use of inactivated poliovirus vaccine and succeeding use of live oral poliovirus led to the establishment of the Global Polio Eradication Initiative (GPEI) in 1988, by Rotary and also coordinated with the World Health Organisation (WHO) and UNICEF remarkably reduced the incidence of polio globally by 99%.
+This year’s theme is Stories of Progress: Past and Present, which highlights recognizing the progress made so far in the struggle of eradicating this debilitating condition and supporting the efforts of each and every individual involved in the process.

 Polio Status In India